“Keep your eyes on the stars, and your feet on the ground.”

 ———————————-

-To begin, it is undoubtedly true that man possesses glory of some kind.
-Psalm 8:5 clearly writes: “You made them a little lower than the angels and crowned them with glory and honor.”
+To begin, it is undoubtedly true that man possesses glory of a particular kind.
+Psalm 8:5 writes: “You made them a little lower than the angels and crowned them with glory and honor.”
+Yet, in this passage the status of human beings in the hierarchy of creation comes from nothing they do themselves.
+Instead, their glory is necessarily connected to God’s providence and provision.
+Human beings have glory because he crowned them.

 Christ Enthroned by Elias Moskos (c.
 1653)